measure-sh/measure/docs/api/sdk/README.md

 2. Set the content type as `Content-Type: multipart/form-data;boundary="<boundary>"` with a suitable boundary.

-3. Value of `<boundary>` can be anything, but make sure the value doesn't change in the same request.
+3. Value of `<boundary>` can be any string, but make sure the value doesn't change in the same request.

 #### Response Body